-- Departmental expenditures are \$14,400 higher an increase of 0.4 percent compared to budgeted expenditures for FY18.
-While we anticipate increases in personnel related expenditures, they are offset by decreases in budgeted operating expenditures, primarily contracted legal services and funds for the resident survey. - Approximately 70 percent of departmental expenditures are personnel related (which is an eight percent increase over FY18). - Approximately 22 percent of departmental expenditures are services and charges.
-This category includes the City's costs for legal services and other contractual expenditures, such as the annual financial audit, computer and technology hardware, and software maintenance fees. - Approximately six percent of departmental expenditures are categorized as miscellaneous.
+- Departmental expenditures are \$3,100 lower a decrease of less than one percent compared to budgeted expenditures for FY18.
+While we anticipate increases in personnel related expenditures, they are offset by decreases in budgeted operating expenditures, primarily contracted legal services and funds for the resident survey. - Approximately 70 percent of departmental expenditures are personnel related (which is a seven percent increase over FY18). - Approximately 23 percent of departmental expenditures are services and charges.
+This category includes the City's costs for legal services and other contractual expenditures, such as the annual financial audit, computer and technology hardware, and software maintenance fees. - Approximately seven percent of departmental expenditures are categorized as miscellaneous.
 The majority of this expense is attributable to the cost of association dues in the General Management Division.